TedHusted/awake/awake.md/awake.md

 ***

+“I’m confused, Harper.
+If the recording passes SI detection, then the person simply mis-remembers,” says Dr. Marquez.

+Carla nods.
+“True.
+But we have another recording that passes SI detection.
+That reel was definitely modified.”

+“Originally,” says Noah, “I just wanted to know if NTSB had found the phone.
+There might be another original copy of the Zoom meeting recording.
+Then the rest of the story unravelled.”

+“The request feels like it has a personal element, Dr. Harper.”
+Marquez made the statement feel like a question.

+“Nexus brought up Pulse at the PDB session last Wednesday.
+It felt like enough of a connection to justify an inter-agency meeting,” explains Noah.

+Dr. Marquez nods absently.
+Then she turns her head to stare at the picture of the whiteboard on her tablet.

+“Have you shared your findings with a SI?”

+Carla shakes her head.
+“Didn’t seem prudent.”

+“The crux seems to be whether the code changes were made by Brent or … somehow else. — I wonder if we should be looking at the actual code ourselves.”

+“We don’t have enough for a warrant, do we?” asks Noah.

+“No, but there is a patent application in the works.
+Dr. Kreuk could ask if we could have an advance copy for peer review under a non-disclosure agreement.
+She could imply it will help speed up the application process.”

+“Do you think the code will tell us anything?”

+“It won’t tell me anything, Noah.”
+Marquez smiles.
+“But I can sic the code dogs on it, who might find something. — If we ask for the prior version too, we can run a differential analysis of the coding style.
+I’ll reach out to IT about availability.

+***

 Ally joins Idisi and Titan in the SISS interest hub, using a secure messaging protocol.

 Ally: Olly olly oxen free!